majestic53/dasm16/README.markdown

 ###Lexer

-The first step, breaks the the assembly file into descrete pieces, through a process known as _lexical analysis_.
+The first step breaks the the assembly file into descrete pieces, through a process known as _lexical analysis_.
 These descrete pieces are called tokens, and are used to check for code correctness in the next step.